doleron/primefaces-interface-test/README.md

 # primefaces-interface-test

-An automation test suit for PrimeFaces JSF components
+An automation test suit for PrimeFaces JSF components.

+In the current stage, there are tests for [FileUpload](https://www.primefaces.org/showcase/ui/file/upload/multiple.xhtml) component only.

 This project consists of two sub projects: